How to Clean Your Ubuntu Machine

 sudo apt-get clean

 Or, you can also clean up only absolutely not necessary packages that can’t be found in the repositories any more, or they have new versions located:

 Besides the dependencies files, packages can also become orphaned when you uninstall an application.
-To get rid of orphan files, you can make use of “gtkorphan”, a graphical interface for “deborphan”.
-Use this command:
+To get rid of orphan files, you can use"deborphan" package which can be installed and used by the following command: